filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

  https://docs.docker.com/get-started/
 ```

-CONGRATULATIONS YOU HAVE SUCCESSFULLY INSTALLED DOCKER ON your ARM-based NAS!
+CONGRATULATIONS YOU HAVE SUCCESSFULLY INSTALLED DOCKER ON your ARM-32b-based NAS!